H&R Block loan review: A no-interest loan — with strings attached

 In a Nutshell

 H&R Block offers no-interest tax refund advance loans at the beginning of tax season.
-But you’ll have to pay H&R Block’s tax preparation fees — and you’ll have to get your loan funds on a prepaid Mastercard, not by check or direct deposit.
+But you’ll have to pay H&R Block’s tax preparation fees — and you’ll have to get your loan funds on a prepaid Mastercard or Spruce account, not by check or direct deposit.

 Editorial Note: Intuit Credit Karma receives compensation from third-party advertisers, but that doesn’t affect our editors’ opinions.
 Our third-party advertisers don’t review, approve or endorse our editorial content.
 Information about financial products not offered on Credit Karma is collected independently.
 Our content is accurate to the best of our knowledge when posted.